-Della Rosa: Affirmed Housing Group ("Affirmed") responded to the 2016 PSH NOFA with a funding application for a 50-unit affordable rental housing development, Della Rosa ("Development"), located in the City of Westminster.
-The proposed Development is new construction of 50 units (49 rental units and one manager's unit) on about 0.66 acres.
-The Development will consist of 25 efficiency units, 20 one-bedroom units, 4 two-bedroom units, plus one manager's unit.
+Della Rosa: Affirmed Housing Group ("Affirmed") responded to the 2016 PSH NOFA with a funding application for a 50-unit affordable rental housing development, Della Rosa ("Della Rosa"), located in the City of Westminster.
+Della Rosa is new construction of 50 units (49 rental units and one manager's unit) on about 0.66 acres.
+Della Rosa will consist of 25 efficiency units, 20 one-bedroom units, 4 two-bedroom units, plus one manager's unit.
 OCCR will place rent restrictions on twenty-four (24) efficiency units for formerly homeless households, with incomes at or below 30% AMI for a period of fifty-five (55) years.
 The manager's unit will not be income restricted.
 Affirmed was awarded \$1,166,400 in Housing Successor funds from the NOFA proceeds for this project.
 The Housing Successor funds were encumbered by the project in FY 2018-19.
-The Development received an allocation of tax credits in September 2018 and started construction in April 2019.
-The Development completed construction in October 2020.
+Della Rosa received an allocation of tax credits in September 2018 and started construction in April 2019.
+Della Rosa completed construction in October 2020 and \$1,166,400 in housing successor funds were expended.

-Salerno at Cypress Village: Chelsea Investment Corporation ("Chelsea") responded to the 2016 PSH NOFA with a funding application for an 80-unit affordable rental housing development, Salerno at Cypress Village ("Development"), located in the City of Irvine.
-The proposed development is new construction of an 80-unit (79 rental units) apartment complex consisting of 24 one-bedroom units, 16 two-bedroom units, 39 three-bedroom units, and a 3-bedroom manager's unit.
-The purpose of the Development is to provide affordable and permanent supportive housing for low to extremely-low individuals and households, including formerly homeless veterans and households in which at least one member has a developmental disability, in Orange County.
+Salerno at Cypress Village: Chelsea Investment Corporation ("Chelsea") responded to the 2016 PSH NOFA with a funding application for an 80-unit affordable rental housing development, Salerno at Cypress Village ("Salerno"), located in the City of Irvine.
+Salerno is new construction of an 80-unit (79 rental units) apartment complex consisting of 24 one-bedroom units, 16 two-bedroom units, 39 three-bedroom units, and a 3-bedroom manager's unit.
+The purpose of Salerno is to provide affordable and permanent supportive housing for low to extremely-low individuals and households, including formerly homeless veterans and households in which at least one member has a developmental disability, in Orange County.
 The County will record rent and occupancy restrictions on 11 one-bedroom units and 14 three-bedroom units (a total of 25 units) to households experiencing homelessness earning at or below 30% AMI for a term of 55 years.
 Chelsea was awarded \$1,462,860 (\$1,212,860 in Housing Successor and \$250,000 in HOME Funds) in NOFA proceeds for this project.
-The Housing funds were encumbered by the project in FY 2018-19.
-The Development started construction in June 2019 with an expected completion date of January 2021.
+The housing funds were encumbered by the project in FY 2018-19 and construction was completed in December 2020.